ozaner/ozaner.github.io/_posts/philosophy/00-0-0-grounding-ideas.md

 "Alright," you might say, "maybe humanity and jealousy are too lofty to state objectively, but can't cats be formally defined?
 Surely a cat has a particular genome that defines it regardless of its outward appearance, right?"

-But in a world where cats evolved from another species via gradual mutations to individual base pairs in their DNA (not big leaps), where do we draw the line between cat and cave-cat, so to speak.
+But in a world where cats evolved from another species via gradual mutations to individual base pairs in their DNA (not big leaps), where do we draw the line between cat and cave-cat, so to speak?

-Moreover is a picture of a cat a cat?
+Moreover, is a picture of a cat a cat?
 It certainly represents the notion of a cat, but it doesn't exactly have genetic material.
 Plus, there is no formal way to tell whether a given picture is of a cat or not.
 No formula, no physical law of cats.
 We can tell a cat, real or drawn, from another animal using our *intuition*, whatever that is.

 "But it's easy" you might say, "just look for a tail, 4 legs, pointy ears and some fur."
 What about hairless cats? a cat drawn with no tail? a cat who's ears are down, etc. There are so many exceptions that it's a miracle we are even able to tell cat from houseplant!